spsphulse/My-Portfolio/_posts/2019-07-30-whats-going-on-amazon.md

 ```

 I think Amazon can do a better job of curating the reviews on their products.

 **Reactionary**: Find out who fucked up?
 Was it Ben, the new intern?
-How else did we end up with such irrelevanmt reviews?
-Or are the sellers bloating review numbers with just trash?
+How else did we end up with such irrelevant reviews?
+Or are the sellers back at it again bloating review numbers with just trash?

-**Proactively**: Perhaps an incremental topic model behaviour to notice new topics and remove the reviews that don't seem relevant.
+**Proactively**: Perhaps an advanced incremental topic model to notice new topics and remove the reviews that don't seem relevant.

-Because otherwise, for example, how do I rely on that number of reviews(3176 in this case) which are not at all related to the book.
+Because otherwise, for example, how do I rely on that number of reviews(3176 in this case).
+Some of them are clearly not at all related to the book.
 The bot culture I mentioned at the very beginning is another problem to handle altogether.
-But a company such as Amazon definitely has the smarts and the resources to do this at their scale.
+But I believe a company such as Amazon definitely has the smarts and the resources to do this at their scale.

-There are so many improvements that can be done with feature engineering and well thought validation scheme on their reviews.
+There are so many improvements that can be done with feature engineering and well thought validation scheme on this code itself.
 Some other day perhaps.
 Right now I gotta read & apply my GTD book and then start finishing my actual ongoing projects, right?

-Until then, just wanted to display contents of one of the LDA clusters here at the end.
+Until then, just wanted to display contents of one of the LDA clusters of reviews here at the end.
 Have fun going through it.
-Theres all kinds of weird things - including capes, cakes & diarrhea (*giggles*).
+Theres all kinds of weird things including capes, cakes & diarrhea (*giggles*).

 *********************************************************************************************************